-If you've dyed your hair in the past, or if your hair is black however, you will need to pre-lighten it with bleach.
+If you've dyed your hair in the past, or if your hair is black, however, you will need to pre-lighten it with bleach.
 In this case, the bleach preparation needed is quite mild and the color is fairly easy to reach.
 This kind of lightening causes minimal damage, but you should still only use bleach on hair that is in good condition.

 You should also be using a shade that is slightly cooler than your desired result.
-The reason for this is that when you lighten hair, the warm base color underneath is revealed, and if you use the exact color you want, it will end up warmer than your desired shade.
+The reason for this is that when you lighten your hair, the warm base color underneath is revealed.
+If you simply use the exact color you want, it will end up warmer than your desired shade.

 Instead of choosing a slightly cooler color, you can also mix some of the equivalent ash shade into your desired color and use the shade as is.
 In this case, the added ash tone you've blended into your desired color acts to counteract the excess warmth so that your color turns out the shade it should.

 Once you've mixed up your dye, apply the dye to your hair and allow it to develop for the recommended development time for the particular brand you're using.
-Colors mixed with higher volumes of peroxide need to develop for longer than colors using 10 vol developer because the extra time is needed for the lightening process.
+Colors mixed with higher volumes of peroxide need to develop for longer than colors using 10 vol developer because extra time is needed for the lightening process.

-- How to dye your hair
+- How to Dye Your Hair

 Wondering how to apply hair dye properly?
 If you need help with the application procedure, or want to know more about hair dye, you can find out here...

-Bleach and tone
+Bleach and Tone

-The bleach and tone process is commonly known as a double process, and is most commonly used for dyeing dark hair blonde.
-This same procedure is highly important if you want to dye black or dark brown hair to light brown too, because the level of lightening required is beyond that of a standard hair dye.
+The bleach and tone process—commonly known as a double process—is mostly used for dyeing dark hair blonde.
+This same procedure is highly important if you want to dye black or dark brown hair to light brown too though because the level of lightening required is beyond that of a standard hair dye.

-You should also use a double process if you've dyed your hair in the past.
-Hair that has been dyed can't be lightened with more hair dye.
+You should also use a double process if you've dyed your hair dark in the past.
+Hair that has been dyed can't be lightened properly with more hair dye.
 Bleach is entirely necessary for lightening dyed hair in this case and you will see next to no change if you attempt to use a dye.

-To perform a double process, prepare bleach by mixing bleach powder with 20 vol developer.
-Apply this to your hair, quickly and evenly.
+To perform a double process, prepare bleach by mixing bleach powder with a 20 vol developer.
+Apply this to your hair quickly and evenly.
 The quicker you apply the bleach, the more even the results will be once it lightens.
 Dividing your hair into sections is the easiest way to do this and will dramatically increase your speed and benefit your results.

 Once the bleach has been applied, allow it to lift until your hair is a bright orange color.
 Bright orange is the base tone for light brown hair, and it is at this stage of lightening that your hair can be toned to any shade of light brown.
 Rinse out the bleach thoroughly and you'll be ready to tone it.

-- How to bleach hair
+- How to Bleach Hair

 Want to know more about how to prepare bleach and use it to lighten hair?
 Find out how to mix, apply, and use bleach, as well as how to section your hair out for the best results here...

-If you are intending on reaching a cool light brown hair color, you will need to leave the ash dye in for longer than you would to reach a lighten golden brown or copper shade.
+If you intend on reaching a cool light brown hair color, you will need to leave the ash dye in for longer than you would to reach a light golden brown or copper shade.
 As the dye develops, your hair will shift from orange, through to golden, eventually reaching a natural shade, then will go cooler towards ash.
-When you rinse it out is entirely up to you.

 The easiest way to keep your brown hair looking great and prevent brown hair from fading is to use a color refresher shampoo when you wash your hair, instead of your normal shampoo.
 De Lorenzo Cool Natural is one such shampoo that helps tone brown hair and keep cool browns from becoming warm over time.

-Other than this, a semi-permanent color is the best way to counteract significant fading or to make your color look like new when you need a boost.
-Igora Expert Mousse is one such product that can be used after shampooing your hair to maintain color, or on dry hair for dramatic toning.
-The best part is, the color itself is not damaging and is easy and quick to apply.
+Other than this, a semi-permanent color is the best way to counteract significant fading or to make your color look new when you need a boost.
+Igora Expert Mousse is one such product that can be used after shampooing your hair to maintain color, or on dry hair for a dramatic toning effect.

 Both of these methods will keep your color looking like new for as long as you care to keep it, allowing you to have a color that looks great every day.